European Black and Grey Water Regulations

 Coastal Waters

 As yet there is no international convention which requires private pleasure craft to fit a holding tank.
-Only vessels which exceed 400GT or carry more than 15 passengers are covered.
+Only vessels which exceed 400GT or carry more than 15 passengers are covered under MARPOL regulations.
+Pleasure yacht owners should be aware of best practice, particularly regarding sewage and garbage disposal.
+See Noonsite Environment page for details.

 However, a vessel cruising in the territorial waters of another country it is under the jurisdiction of that coastal state.

-In the context of holding tanks, this means that the coastal state could require visiting vessels to fit holding tanks in line with their national legislation, but this is, currently, unlikely to be enforced.
+In the context of holding tanks, this means that the coastal state could require visiting vessels to fit holding tanks in line with their national legislation, but this not very often enforced for visiting yachts.

 That said, although a visiting vessel may not have to fit a holding tank, it should respect the Coastal State’s Law and should not discharge black water directly into the sea, where a local boat would be prohibited from discharging its holding tank.